 - 1/2 cup coarse sparkling sugar

-- In the bowl of an electric mixer, cream together butter and sugar until smooth and fluffy, scraping the bowl as needed.
+- In the bowl of an electric mixer, cream together butter and brown sugar until smooth and fluffy, scraping the bowl as needed.
 Add the eggs, lemon zest, and lemon juice and beat until smooth.

 - Sprinkle the salt, rosemary, and flour on top.
 Beat on low speed until the dough comes together and no streaks of flour remain.

 - Pat the dough into a ball and set it on a piece of saran wrap.
 Wrap the dough up then pat it down into a rough rectangle about a 1/2 inch thick with your hands.
 Refrigerate for at least 2 hours or up to 48 hours.